 MYTH: I can’t vote because I can’t find my voter registration card.

-FACT: If you do not have your voter registration card, you may vote with an alternative form of identification such as a driver’s license, a passport or other photo ID, or, if the photo ID law is stricken down by the courts, with a birth certificate or pre-printed check.
+FACT: SEE THE PDF LINK ABOVE FOR UPDATE ON THIS FOR 2016.
+If you do not have your voter registration card, you may vote with an alternative form of identification such as a driver’s license, a passport or other photo ID, or, if the photo ID law is stricken down by the courts, with a birth certificate or pre-printed check.

 MYTH: I can’t vote because no one will speak my language.